Kansas Supreme Court

 Seated from left: Justice Carol Beier; Chief Justice Marla Luckert; Justice Eric Rosen.
 Standing from left: Justice Evelyn Wilson; Justice Dan Biles; Justice Caleb Stegall.

-Seven justice serve on the Supreme Court.
-An appointment to a vacancy created by Chief Justice Lawton Nuss' retirement is pending.
+Seven justices serve on the Supreme Court.
+A swearing-in ceremony to install a justice to fill the vacancy created by Chief Justice Lawton Nuss' retirement is pending.

 Role of chief justice